Omnia-Mohamed26/IBM-HR-Analytics-Dashboard/README.md

 - Data Modeling
 - Data Cleaning
 - Data Transformation
+- Data Visualization
-- Interactive Visualizations
+- Interactive Reporting

 ---

 # 📂 Dataset

-The dashboard is built using the IBM HR Analytics dataset, which contains employee-level information including:
+The dashboard is built using the IBM HR Analytics dataset, which includes employee-level information such as:

 - Employee ID
 - Department